 Register New Account

 Membership to the Royal Society of Queensland is open to all and has no academic pre-conditions.
 It costs:

 $65 for 2 years

 Pay With Card

 Pay online using your card, via PayPal.
 You do not require an account with PayPal; just click the ‘Pay With Card’ button.
 Once your payment is processed the system will send you a welcome email.
 (Note: this option may not work from a Queensland Government email address).
 If you have any difficulty, please contact email@example.com.
 Please refer to the guidelines for explanation.

 Other Payment Methods

-Information about other payment methods and options if you are having issues paying online can be found at:
+Information about payment options other than online via PayPal can be found at: